leewinter/the-startup-stack/readme.md

 # The Startup Stack

-Get independence from expensive SaaS without loosing its developer experience, the infra primitives to adapt to any future requirement, and the tools to build delightful, secure user experiences.
+Get independence from expensive SaaS without losing its developer experience, the infra primitives to adapt to any future requirement, and the tools to build delightful, secure user experiences.